Data Processing Agreement (DPA)

 7. Audits and Compliance Assistance

-- 7.1 Audit Reports: Customer’s right to audit is primarily satisfied by Psynth providing its Security Packet, consisting of its most recent SOC 2 Type 2 and ISO 27001 audit reports.
+- 7.1 Audit Reports.
+Customer's right to audit is primarily satisfied by Psynth providing its Security Packet, which includes Psynth's most recent SOC 2 report, ISO 27001 audit results, and supporting compliance documentation as available.
+The composition of the Security Packet may evolve as additional certifications are completed.

-- 7.2 On-Site Audits: If the Security Packet is insufficient to demonstrate compliance, Customer may conduct a focused audit.
+- 7.2 Audits.
+If the Security Packet is insufficient to demonstrate compliance, Customer may conduct a focused audit.
 Such audits must be:

-- subject to a strict Non-Disclosure Agreement (NDA); and
+- (iii) subject to a strict Non-Disclosure Agreement (NDA); and

 8. Deletion and Return